Certain requests and responses should be implemented by all BAPS3

 Any client connecting to a BAPS3 Internal API-compliant server may

-take the absence of an initial OHAI
+take the absence of an initial OHAI as grounds for rejecting the

 server.
 This is not an absolute requirement.

-— state updateSTATE <STATE-NAME>
+STATE — state updateSTATE <STATE-NAME>

-should be sent when:
+STATE should be sent when:

 The list of available states always contains the following: